 Candidates must be nominated by their current institution of higher education or by their two-year institution if they are transfer students from community colleges or junior colleges.
 Applications are not accepted directly from candidates.
 Each nominee must be:

-• Full-time junior-level student at a four-year institution pursuing a bachelor's degree during the 2011-2012 academic year.
-'Junior' here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2011 and August 2012, or a student in his or her third year of collegiate study who expects to graduate during the 2011-2012 academic year, or a senior-level student who is a resident of Puerto Rico or the Islands as defined below;
+• Full-time junior-level student at a four-year institution pursuing a bachelor's degree.
+'Junior' here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December and August of the next academic year, or a student in his or her third year of collegiate study, or a senior-level student who is a resident of Puerto Rico or the Islands as defined below;

 • Nominated by the Truman Scholarship Faculty Representative at his or her institution;

 • In the upper quarter of his or her class; and

 • United States citizen or a United States national from American Samoa or the Commonwealth of the Northern Mariana Islands.
 Resident aliens (green card holders) are not eligible.

 A good candidate for the Truman Scholarship meets the above eligibility requirements and also:

 • Has an extensive record of public and community service;